PhoduCoder/CKS-Learning/Certificates-in-k8s.md

 - Errors often indicate certificate mismatches or trust issues.

 ---
+So basically this is the process of how different components trust each other without knowing each other,  each of them also trust a central entity and that central entity trust each one of them and that is how the centralized Trust happens

+SUPERBOSS KNOWS A AND B
+A trust SUPERBOSS
+B trust SUPERBOSS
+THEREFORE A TRUST B

+SUPERBOSS IS THE CENTRAL CA
+A AND B ARE TWO COMPONENTS OF THE CLUSTER

 This guide covers why we need a CA, how it works, and how certificates are created, signed, and used in Kubernetes.
 It’s a complete overview for understanding secure communication in the cluster.